DESCRIPTION OF SERVICES – GEOTHINK, LLC

 Phase II Environmental Site Assessment (Phase II ESA)

-Based on the REC findings and recommendations of the Phase I ESA report, a Phase II assessment may include physical sampling of building materials for lead, asbestos or mold testing; and/or subsurface investigation using and borings and wells to collect representative soils, groundwater or soil gas samples for lab testing for potential contaminants of concern (COCs) with the results compared to individual State cleanup limits.
-Phase II report identifies location(s) of testing samples contaminants above applicable regulatory limits, possible contaminant source(s) i.e. drums, USTs (underground storage tanks), ASTs (above ground storage tanks), floor drains, utility conduits and/or building materials; and provides recommendations for further investigation or mitigation/remediation of problem areas, or testing results did not identify contamination issues warranting further corrective actions.
+Based on the REC finding and recommendations of the Phase I ESA report, a Phase II assessment may include physical sampling of building materials for lead, asbestos or mold testing, and/or subsurface investigation using boring and wells to collect soil, groundwater or soil gas samples for lab testing for potential contaminants of concern (COCs) the results are then compared to individual State cleanup limits.
+Phase II report identifies location(s) i.e. drums, USTs (underground storage tanks), ASTs (above ground storage tanks), floor drains, utility conduits and/or building materials; and provides recommendations for further investigation or mitigation/remediation of problem areas, or testing results did not identify contamination issues warranting further corrective actions.

 is performed on an industrial or manufacturing facility that as part of its daily business operations generates, handles or recycles waste(s), waste byproducts, and/or produces raw or virgin chemicals for distribution.
 These kinds of businesses have special permits that require quarterly to annual reporting to state or federal regulators to document their compliance with applicable OSHA, NPDES, EPA and State agencies.
 GEOTHINK conducts the audit by observing all faucets of the business operations to audit waste generation and/or chemical production processes handling, storage containers, record keeping, reporting, emergency response, safety compliance actions, violation resolution, and health and safety training.
 An Audit report is generated for Client eyes only that identifies areas of concern that require corrective actions and budget considerations.